scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 ---
 category: announcement
-permalink: /news/3.6.0
+permalink: /news/3.6.2
-title: "Scala 3.6.0 is now available!"
+title: "Scala 3.6.2 is now available!"
 ---

 ![Scala 3.6]({{ site.baseurl }}/resources/img/scala-3.6-launch.jpg)

-We're happy to announce the next minor release of Scala - 3.6.0 is finally out!
+We're happy to announce the next minor release of Scala - 3.6.2 is finally out!

-# What’s new in 3.6.0?
+# What’s new in Scala 3.6?

 Besides multiple bugfixes, this release stabilises multiple experimental features introduced to Scala language after careful review and acceptance by the [Scala Improvement Proposal's Commitee](https://docs.scala-lang.org/sips/).
 Many of these changes can have a significant impact on the Scala syntax and are introducing new amazing possibilities in writing concise, typesafe as well as easier, and easier to maintain code.